Shelter Island History Museum

 • Directors' Log In

-In December 2021, The Shelter Island Historical Society was awarded a $125,000 grant from the Robert David Lion Gardiner Foundation.
+In December 2021, The Shelter Island History Museum was awarded a $125,000 grant from the Robert David Lion Gardiner Foundation.
 The grant was used to create and install Digital Tapestry, a virtual reality experience which will focus on Shelter Island life during the American Revolution.

 read an article about this exhibit in the shelter island reporter, june 28, 2022